fiddleplum/app-ts/notes.md

 # Design Decisions

+## Event Handlers and Parameters

+I'm running into an issue with event handlers on components.
+When I have many buttons, I may want them all to call the same function, but with different parameters.
+Those parameters might be strings, numbers, or booleans.
+The question is, how do I allow it?

+Right now there are no parameters passed, and the entire onwhatever attribute value is used as the function name to look up.
+But what if instead I allowed the user to put JavaScript in there?
+Then I would eval it in the 'this' context.
+This would allow more things to be in there.
+It would be a little tricky, though, because then the child component itself couldn't pass its own parameters in.
+Is there a way to allow custom JavaScript and allow the user to pass things in?

+I can pass in the component that triggered the event.
+Then I could have other code that would do different things depending on the component that triggered it.
+This is what regular JavaScript events do, so I would be in line with regular standards.

+I think I'm leaning toward the idea of passing in the component always as the first param:
+* It avoids eval and any possible issues with it.
+* It makes any more complex logic be in JavaScript and not in the HTML.
+* It allows for more complex logic when component events are triggered.
+* It allows for components to pass their own params to the event callbacks.
+* It allows the paragraph code refactoring below.
+* It mirrors regular JavaScript events.

+Is there a way I can move all of the callback handler overhead into component?
+See AbstractButton.
+I could have a 'registerEvent(name)' function and a 'triggerEvent' function.
+They would automatically search the params.eventHandlers, create a saved callback, and then call the callback when 'triggerEvent' is called, along with the triggering component and any additional params in the triggerEvent(...params) call.

 ## Parent Values in Child Component Attributes

 When a component P has a child component C, if C is passed an attribute param A that is a property of P, then one of two things must happen: